rspurney/TuxNet/docs/index.md

 Please contact Ryan Spurney at <rjspurne@ncsu.edu>, Dr. Lisa Van den Broeck at <lfvanden@ncsu.edu>, or Dr. Ross Sozzani at <ross_sozzani@ncsu.edu> with any questions or issues.

 ----------------------------------------------------------------------------------------------------------------------------
-REFERENCES:
+HOW TO CITE:
-TuxNet: A simple interface to process RNA sequencing data and infer gene regulatory networks
+Spurney, R.J., Van den Broeck, L., Clark, N.M., Fisher, A.P., de Luis Balaguer, M.A. and Sozzani, R. (2019), Tuxnet: a simple interface to process RNA sequencing data and infer gene regulatory networks.
+Plant J. doi:10.1111/tpj.14558